morningstarxcdcode/AI-ML-For-Beginners-And-Beyond/.github/ISSUE_TEMPLATE/bug_report.md

 ## 📌 Description

-A clear and concise description of the bug you're experiencing.
+Provide a clear and concise description of the bug you're experiencing.
+Include details about what you were trying to do when the issue occurred.

 ## ✅ Steps To Reproduce